Accessing rqlite

 PRAGMA Directives

 You can issue PRAGMA directives to rqlite, and they will be passed to the underlying SQLite database.
-Certain PRAGMA directives, which alter the operation of the SQLite database, may not make sense in the context of rqlite (since rqlite does not given direct control over its connections to the SQLite database).
+Certain PRAGMA directives, which alter the operation of the SQLite database, may not make sense in the context of rqlite – and some PRAGMA directives may cause rqlite to fail.
 PRAGMA directives which just return information about the SQLite database, without changing its operation, are always safe.

 Some PRAGMA directives will intefere with the proper operation of rqlite.
 They include: